OpenClaw Security Hardening Guide for VPS Deployments

 - Do not mount secrets into sandbox containers unless required.

-- Limit network access for sandboxes when possible.
+- Limit network access for sandboxed tools when possible.

 - Review any elevated tools that bypass sandbox restrictions.

 Do not give every agent full shell, filesystem, browser, and network access by default.
-Start with the smallest tool permissions that still allow the workflow to function.
+Start with the smallest permission set that allows the workflow to function.

 Useful permission patterns include: